jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 To learn about all of the features, [see the IBM Bluemix DevOps Services website](https://hub.jazz.net/docs).

 You used the command line to modify your code and push it to the repository.
-Now, try the Web IDE in Bluemix DevOps Services to do the same task.
+Now, try the Web IDE in DevOps Services to do the same task.

 1. Return to the deployment page and click **EDIT CODE** to access the complete, integrated Web IDE that's based on [the Eclipse Orion open-source project](http://orion.eclipse.org/).